 To do this, you need to know what you want and need from the relationship.
 Once you know your wants and needs, communicate that to the other person.
 For example:

-- I’d be interested in meeting a couple of times a week, but I don’t really have time for more than that
+- “I’d be interested in meeting a couple of times a week, but I don’t really have time for more than that.”

-- I want to be able to talk about our individual lives and get to know each other a little
+- “I want to be able to talk about our individual lives and get to know each other a little.”

-- I need someone who can respect that my work and family come first for me
+- “I need someone who can respect that my work and family come first for me.”

-- I need someone who can be open with me about their wants and needs
+- “I need someone who can be open with me about their wants and needs.”

-- I don’t like to use social media or text messaging, but you can call me anytime you want to talk
+- “I don’t like to use social media or text messaging, but you can call me anytime you want to talk.”

 2. Outline your expectations

-The expectations in a casual relationship will not be the same as the expectations in a committed relationship.
-In fact, there may not be any expectations in a casual relationship.
 Avoid making assumptions about the ground rules in the relationship; instead, establish the ground rules you want to use by outlining your expectations.
-For example:
+Some examples of expectations include:

-- If one of us decides they don’t want to do this anymore, they will at least call and tell the other
+- If one of us decides they don’t want to do this anymore, they will at least call and tell the other.

 After you’ve laid out your expectations, they need to be agreed upon by the other person for them to become ground rules.